 Elsewhere, NordVPN has some of the fastest and most reliable connection speeds we’ve ever tested, with an average speed of 249Mbps.
 It’s worth noting, though, that its fast speeds are predominantly due to its NordLynx protocol, which is only available on its desktop and mobile apps.
 However, the Firefox extension still provides awesome speeds, and it’s great at blocking malware and ads with its Cybersec feature.

-Pricing plans for NordVPN start at just $3.30 a month with a 30-day money-back guarantee.
+Pricing plans for NordVPN start at just $3.49 a month with a 30-day money-back guarantee.
 You can also get amazing deals with our NordVPN coupons.